Sunday, November 24, 2024

 First…

-Don’t assume ALL seniors are computer illiterates.
+Don’t assume all seniors are unfamiliar with computers.

 Second…